 (b) an application under Part 5.4 or Part 5.4A of the Corporations Act.

 5.2 Affidavit accompanying statutory demand (Corporations Act s.
-459E(3)) — Form 7
+459E(3)) (Form 7)

 For the purposes of section 459E(3) of the Corporations Act, the affidavit accompanying a statutory demand relating to a debt, or debts, owed by a company must —